replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 Released on September 1, 2022

 ### New Features {#new-features-v2022-09-01-0}
-* The [Rook add-on](https://kurl.sh/docs/add-ons/rook) can now be upgraded from 1.0.x to 1.4.x or 1.5.x as part of the install script for internet-connected installations only.
+* The [Rook add-on](https://kurl.sh/docs/add-ons/rook) can now be upgraded from 1.0.x to 1.4.x or 1.5.x as part of the installation script for internet-connected installations only.
-  Upgrading from 1.0.x to 1.4.x or 1.5.x will migrate data off of any hostpath-based OSDs in favor of block device-based OSDs, and perform a rolling upgrade through Rook 1.1.9, 1.2.7 and 1.3.11 before installing 1.4.9 (and 1.5.12 if applicable).
+  Upgrading from 1.0.x to 1.4.x or 1.5.x migrates data off of any hostpath-based OSDs in favor of block device-based OSDs, and performs a rolling upgrade through Rook 1.1.9, 1.2.7 and 1.3.11 before installing 1.4.9 (and 1.5.12 if applicable).
   The upstream Rook project introduced a requirement for block storage in versions 1.3.x and later.
 * Adds [Docker add-on](https://kurl.sh/docs/add-ons/docker) version 20.10.17.
-  Note Ubuntu-22.04 only supports Docker version 20.10.17 and greater
+  Note that Ubuntu-22.04 only supports Docker version 20.10.17 and later.

 ### Bug Fixes {#bug-fixes-v2022-09-01-0}
-* Fixes an issue that causes migrations from Docker to containerd to fail due to uninstalled `docker-scan-plugin` package.
+* Fixes an issue that causes migrations to fail from Docker to containerd due to uninstalled `docker-scan-plugin` package.
-* Fixes an issue that causes migrations from Rook to Longhorn 1.3.1 to fail with 2 conflicting default storage classes.
+* Fixes an issue that causes migrations to fail from Rook to Longhorn 1.3.1 with 2 conflicting default storage classes.

 ## Release v2022.08.25-0